getappmap/appmap-js/docs/guides/runtime-code-review.md

 For a full list of all the flaws and issues which AppMap can detect, refer to the [Analysis Rules](/docs/reference/analysis-rules) reference section.

-### New AppMaps
+### New AppMap Diagrams

-New test cases added to a pull request will lead to new AppMaps being created, with one AppMap created for each new test.
-AppMap will list all of the new AppMaps (and therefore, each new test) created in each pull request.
+New test cases added to a pull request will lead to new AppMap Diagrams being created, with one AppMap created for each new test.
+AppMap will list all of the new diagrams (and therefore, each new test) created in each pull request.